freemiumvpn/fpn-blog/blog/2021-04-07-who-needs-a-vpn-anyway.md

 Allowing third parties to inspect even just the route of your data can have several ripple effects:

 - **Gain commercial advantage**.
-If a third party or ISP is affiliated to a certain vendor and you purchase from its competitor, said party may slow down ('throtle') or even block access to it.
+If a third party or ISP is affiliated to a certain vendor and you purchase from its competitor, said party may slow down ('throttle') or even block access to it.
   Since your overall experience with the vendor was poor, next time you purchase the same or similar item you will consider its competitor.

 - **Build a commercial profile**.
 By analysing your data, a third party may build a profile of your preferences,